-The postcard view of Mt Victoria is one of Wellington’s most treasured.
-A brief to undertake a major renovation of this 1950s Mt Victoria house required a careful balancing of the client’s desire for a contemporary apartment-style home with the need to remain sensitive to the qualities of the surrounding area.
+A brief to undertake a major renovation of this 1950s Mount Victoria house required careful balancing of the client’s desire for a contemporary apartment-style home with the need to remain sensitive to the surrounding area’s qualities.

 Unusually for a house, street access is from the top floor, and internal stairs lead down into the house, with a spatial sequence furling from open to intimate.
-An existing service well in the middle of the house was transformed into a small courtyard contemplation space, allowing light to flood into the entry foyer.
-On the upper floors, living areas were opened up to the panoramic views of Wellington harbour.
 The self-contained unit tucked into the ground floor of the house emerges into a flat landscaped terrace garden that, overlooked by the upper floors, extends out towards the view.
-A discreet stairway down the side of the garden offers private access to Oriental Bay.

 NZIA Wellington Architecture Award for Residential Architecture – Houses, 2008